Quantum Science and Quantum Information

-The goal of the minor is to familiarize students with developments in the field of quantum science, quantum technology and quantum devices, and with practical applications arising from research in this multidisciplinary field.
-This implies a broadening of the knowledge of the students, combined with research experience in this modern field.
+The goal of this minor is to make you familiar with developments in the field of quantum science, quantum technology and with practical applications arising from research in this multidisciplinary field, such as quantum computers and quantum networks.

 The minor consists of an integrated set of course modules combined with a final project, in which students work in small groups on the design, hardware and/or software components of a quantum device to apply their newly attained skills.

 - The number of contact hours is 16-20 hours a week.

 - Fulltime availability is required for the group project in January.

 - Timetabling of the course modules is based on four periods in the semester.